ProMED-mail

 One of the essential global health priorities is the timely recognition and reporting of emerging and re-emerging infectious diseases.
 Early recognition can enable coordinated and rapid responses to an outbreak, preventing catastrophic morbidity and mortality.
 Additionally, early detection can alleviate grave economic hardship brought upon by pandemics and emerging diseases.
 Burgeoning globalization of commerce, finance, manufacturing, and services has fostered ever-increasing movement of people, animals, plants, food, and animal feed.
 Other contributing factors to the risk of new pathogens emerging and known pathogens re-emerging include climate change, urbanization, land use changes, and political instability.
 Outbreaks that begin in the most remote parts of the world now spread swiftly to urban centres in countries far away.
 The epidemiological data in ProMED posts has been used to estimate mortality rates and demographic parameters for specific diseases.

 The severe acute respiratory syndrome (SARS) outbreak in 2003 and the Middle East respiratory syndrome (MERS) outbreak in 2012 demonstrated the importance of early identification for emerging disease occurrences.
 The initial outbreak reports in both events were posted by astute clinicians.
 The use of non-traditional information sources can provide prompt information to the international community on emerging infectious disease problems that have yet to be officially reported.
 The early dissemination of information may lead to rapid official confirmation of ongoing outbreaks.

 The Epicore programme, launched in March 2016 by various organizations including the patrons of ProMED-mail, makes use of volunteers throughout the world to find and report outbreaks using non-traditional methods.

 History

-Under the auspices of the Federation of American Scientists, ProMED-mail was founded in 1994 by Dr. Stephen Morse, then of Rockefeller University, Dr. Barbara Rosenberg of the State University of New York at Purchase, and Dr. Jack Woodall, then of the New York State Department of Health (and currently an Associate Editor of ProMED).
+Under the auspices of the Federation of American Scientists, ProMED-mail was founded in 1994 by Dr. Stephen Morse, then of Rockefeller University, Dr. Barbara Rosenberg of the State University of New York at Purchase, and Dr. Jack Woodall, then of the New York State Department of Health.
 Originally envisioned as a direct scientist-to-scientist network, ProMED rapidly grew into a prototype outbreak reporting and discussion list, especially after the 1995 Ebola outbreak.
 The idea of a global network was first proposed by Donald A. Henderson in 1989.